Stand-up Comedy Misconceptions

 While it may be possible to learn to “act” at a high proficiency level that could eventually generate big laughs on stage, it would behoove those who don’t have natural comedy talent to get started on acting classes now because…

-It should be noted while these folks dream of making audiences scream with laughter, the reality is that these folks often don’t make any real progress in stand-up comedy.
+It should be noted that while these folks dream of making audiences scream with laughter, the reality is that they often don’t make any real progress in stand-up comedy.

-Note: The Killer Stand-up Online Course cannot give an individual natural comedy talent, nor does it teach people to “act”.
-This system revolves around recognizing and structuring an individual’s own individual sense of humor and amplifying it for the stand-up comedy stage.
+Note: The Killer Stand-up Online Course cannot give an individual natural comedy talent, nor does it teach people to “act.”
+This system revolves around recognizing and structuring an individual’s unique sense of humor and amplifying it for the stand-up comedy stage.

 Any stand-up comedy teacher who says an individual without natural comedy talent can “write” their way to funny on stage is a scam artist.

-Any stand-up comedy teacher who says they can teach an individual how to “act” their way to being funny on stage in just a few sessions is a scam artist.
+Similarly, any stand-up comedy teacher who claims they can teach an individual how to “act” their way to being funny on stage in just a few sessions is misleading you.

-Individuals who do have natural comedy talent must use “joke writing” methods and formulas that takes years to master in order to develop a big laugh stand-up comedy routine.
+Misconception: Individuals who do have natural comedy talent must use “joke writing” methods and formulas that take years to master in order to develop a big-laugh stand-up comedy routine.

-Let me say strongly — that is absolutely FALSE.
+Let me say this strongly—that is absolutely FALSE.
 Just check out the Success Stories here.

-It was not a process of writing that led to the comedy talent you have now — it was a process of interacting with others that was the process involved which led to you having the comedy talent you have right now.
+It was not a process of writing that led to the comedy talent you have now—it was a process of interacting with others that allowed you to develop the comedic skills you possess today.

-I should also mention that individuals who do have comedy talent and have the skill to develop a corporate ready or family friendly stand-up comedy act can make big money in markets outside the comedy club market.
+I should also mention that individuals who do have comedy talent and the skill to develop a corporate-ready or family-friendly stand-up comedy act can make significant money in markets outside the traditional comedy club scene.

-Stand-up Comedy Tip: No matter what methods you use to develop stand-up comedy material (not “write” stand-up comedy material in the literal sense) that actually works well, in order to deliver a headliner level stand-up comedy act you must be able to generate an average of 18+ seconds of laughter for each performing minute on stage (PAR Score 30+).
+No matter what methods you use to develop stand-up comedy material (not “write” stand-up comedy material in the literal sense) that actually works well, to deliver a headliner-level stand-up comedy act, you must be able to generate an average of 18+ seconds of laughter for each performing minute on stage (PAR Score 30+).

 Related video: